Drug and Alcohol Outpatient Treatment 101

 What is it?

 Drug and alcohol outpatient treatment, often referred to as OP is typically the final level of care before an individual goes on to continue their sobriety outside of a treatment program or is a solution for those struggling to maintain their sobriety or have recently experienced a minor relapse.
 This level of care involves all aspects of Intensive Outpatient treatment, with the difference being frequency and duration.
-Drug and alcohol outpatient treatment allows clients to continue to maintain a regular commitment to family, work or school.
-The program also allows clients to continue to receive treatment over an extended period.
+Drug and alcohol outpatient treatment allows patients to continue to maintain a regular commitment to family, work or school.
+The program also allows patients to continue to receive treatment over an extended period.
 Outpatient treatment includes services such as individual therapy, process groups, education on how drugs and alcohol affect the brain, family therapy, and case management.
 Through individual and group therapy individuals explore topics ranging from anger management to self-worth and relapse prevention.

 How does it work?